Get the Most Out of Your Visit

 Have you ever left your doctor's appointment and realized you forgot to mention a symptom or ask a question?
-Health care appointments are often shorter than we might like but there are ways to make the most of every visit.
-You and your health care providers (the doctors, nurses, therapists, clinicians) and other members of the health care team can come away from each appointment feeling more satisfied by following some simple steps.
+Health care appointments are often shorter than we might like, but there are ways to make the most of every visit.
+You and your health care team (the doctors, nurses, therapists, clinicians) can come away from each appointment feeling more satisfied by following some simple steps.

 My HealtheVet makes it easier than ever to come prepared for your health care appointments.
-Before your visit, log in and check your prescription records online.
-Let your health care team know if there are changes to your medications or in the way that you have been taking them.
+Before your visit, sign in and check your prescription records online.
+Let your health care team know if there are changes to your medications or how you have been taking them.
 You can also review notes from previous visits with your health care team and recent lab test results.
 These are conveniently found in your VA Blue Button report.

 During your visit, be sure to speak up and talk with your health care team as your partners.
 They are here to help you with your health and care.
 This means that you need to be involved in your health care decisions and can do things to make your visits more productive.
 For example, much of the information needed to make a diagnosis is based on your description of symptoms, recent changes, and your health history.
 Be sure to share this information with your provider during your visit.
 Download and print out your VA Blue Button report from My HealtheVet and take it with you to your appointment.
 You can use it as a reference, but make sure your information is up-to-date.

-Bring a written list of any changes you have noticed your health.
-Include symptoms, any medical history or other information you think might be helpful for your health care provider to know.
+Bring a written list of any changes you have noticed in your health.
+Include symptoms, any medical history, or other information you think might be helpful for your health care team to know.

 Bring a written list of your questions.
 You might ask:

 What is the cause, or why is this happening to me?